 Section 3.
 Special Assessments.
 The Division may assess fees from participants in Division-sponsored workshops or seminars, provided that such fees be designed only to cover immediate costs of the seminar or workshop, and that gratuities to speakers remain minimal.
 The MLA Secretary/Treasurer shall pay all associated bills and collect all fees for conferences and retreats associated with the Division.

 Article X Meetings

 The annual meeting of the Division shall be held in conjunction with the Annual Meeting of the parent organization, the Montana Library Association.
-Voting at meetings will generally be by voice unless a ballot is required.
-A majority vote of those present and voting will prevail on all business matters, except that Bylaws amendments shall require a two-thirds vote.

 Article XI Quorum

-Twenty-five percent of all membership shall constitute a quorum of the Division for the transaction of business.
+Those members present shall constitute a quorum of the Division for the transaction of business.

 Article XII Committees

 Section 1.
 Standing Committees.
 Standing Committees may be instituted should the membership determine and express a need for such.
 Standing Committees shall report to the membership at the annual meetings.

 Section 2.
 Ad Hoc Committees.
 The Chair may appoint Ad Hoc Committees at any time.
 An Ad Hoc Committee shall finish its mission within two years of its formation and shall report to the Chair.